9 FAM 504

 (2) (U) An appointment for a beneficiary not subject to numerical limitations may be scheduled by either NVC or the consular section.
 If you are scheduling the appointment, you should enter the appointment date into IVO.
 If the appointment is scheduled through NVC, the case files and electronic data will be forwarded by them.

 a.
 (U) Definition of "making an immigrant visa application": For an IV applicant, "making a visa application" requires the applicant to:

 (2) (U) Appear in person and submit a completed Form DS-260 for formal adjudication by you, except:

-(a) (U) an officer may waive the appearance of a child under the age of 14 who is not the principal applicant, and
+(a) (U) You may waive the appearance of a child under the age of 14 who is not the principal applicant, and

-(b) (U) an officer may waive the appearance of certain replacement immigrant visa applicants issued on or after August 4, 2019, so long as they are seeking and qualify for an immigrant visa in the same classification and pursuant to the same approved petition as the previously granted immigrant visa or are seeking and qualify for an immigrant visa in a classification which was automatically converted due to the death or naturalization of the petitioner of the previously-granted immigrant visa, and have no changed circumstances that could affect the applicant's eligibility for the visa.
+(b) (U) You may waive the appearance of certain replacement IV applicants issued on or after August 4, 2019, so long as they are seeking and qualify for an IV in the same classification and pursuant to the same approved petition as the previously granted IV or are seeking and qualify for an IV in a classification which was automatically converted due to the death or naturalization of the petitioner of the previously-granted IV, and have no changed circumstances that could affect the applicant's eligibility for the visa.
 This waiver authority is effective through December 13, 2023.

 (c) (U) Individuals whose appearance is waived must still submit a completed Form DS-260 for formal adjudication by you;